 Canker sores, also known as aphthous ulcers, are a common oral health complaint.

-A canker sore is a type of mouth ulcer known medically as an aphthous ulcer.
-Aphthous ulcers are one of the most common complaints of the mouth, occurring at any age but being more likely in younger adults and women.2-5
+A canker sore is a type of mouth ulcer, known medically as an aphthous ulcer.
+Canker sores are one of the most common complaints of the mouth.

 Causes of canker sores

-The causes of recurrent cases of canker sore - known as recurrent oral aphthous ulcers or recurrent aphthous stomatitis - are also unclear, although there are correlations with a number of factors.11-14
+The causes of recurrent cases of canker sore - known as recurrent oral aphthous ulcers or recurrent aphthous stomatitis - are also unclear, although there are links with a number of factors including a family history of aphthous ulcers, and allergies.

-Ulcers are sometimes associated with other conditions needing medical attention, such as inflammatory bowel disease, compromised immunity, allergies and nutritional deficiency.6,9
+Ulcers are sometimes associated with other conditions needing medical attention, such as inflammatory bowel disease, compromised immunity, allergies, and nutritional deficiency.

-All cases of aphthous ulcers lack a cure for the canker sores themselves, and treatment of the ulcers is largely confined to managing the symptoms.
+Treatment of ulcers is largely confined to managing the symptoms.

 - Hormonal changes